 - 0g of fat.

-For a bodybuilder that is cutting, I recommend consuming yams primarily before and after training as this is when carbs will provide the most benefit.
-If you are consuming them at another meal, try reducing the serving size in half.
+For a bodybuilder on a cut, I recommend consuming yams primarily before and after training, as this is when carbs will provide the most benefit.

 Micronutrient Content of Yams

-Yams have plenty of micronutrients and therefore they should be prioritized over more processed carbs such as bread or cereal.
+Yams have plenty of micronutrients, so they should be prioritized over more processed carbs, such as bread or cereal.

-Eating foods with a variety of micronutrients will help your body feel and function at its best, making it easier to pursue your aesthetic goals.
+Eating foods with various micronutrients will help your body feel and function at its best, making it easier to pursue your aesthetic goals.

 2. Yams Can Make It Easier To Lose Weight

-If you can consume plenty of fibre-rich foods, like yams, that leave you feeling full and satisfied, the easier it will be to stick to a lower-calorie diet long-term.
+If you can consume plenty of fiber-rich foods, like yams, that leave you feeling full and satisfied, it will be easier to stick to a lower-calorie diet long-term.

 3. Yams Provide More Micronutrients Than Other Carbs

-Yams are better than other processed carbs, such as bagels, instant noodles, or pasta, since they provide more micronutrients (Learn more about eating pasta on a high protein diet).
+Yams are better than other processed carbs, such as bagels, instant noodles, or pasta, since they provide more micronutrients.

-For bodybuilders that are looking to push their physique to the limit, consuming adequate micronutrients can make a noticeable difference in how you are feeling and how enjoyable the process is.
+For bodybuilders looking to push their physique to the limit, consuming adequate micronutrients can make a noticeable difference in how they feel and how enjoyable the process is.

-- Yams are on our list of high calorie, low sugar foods (click to read more food choices that fit this category)
+- Yams are on our list of High-Calorie Low-Sugar Foods (click to learn more)

 1. Yams Are High in Carbs